cryptax/androidre/README.md

 To run an Android emulator (7.0):
 ```
-$ emulator &
+$ emulator7 &
 ```

-`emulator` is an alias in `.bashrc`, and points to an Android 5.1 emulator.
+`emulator7` is an alias in `.bashrc`, and points to an Android 7.0 emulator.

+To run an Android emulator 5.0 use the alias `emulator5` instead.

 # Customization